Mark Gitenstein

-Mark Henry Gitenstein (born March 7, 1947) is an American lawyer and diplomat who is serving as the United States ambassador to the European Union since 2022.
+Mark Henry Gitenstein (born March 7, 1947) is an American lawyer and diplomat who had served as the United States ambassador to the European Union.
 He was nominated by President Joe Biden on July 27, 2021, and confirmed by the United States Senate on December 18, 2021.
 He formerly served as the United States ambassador to Romania from 2009 to 2012; he was nominated by President Barack Obama on June 11, 2009 and confirmed by the Senate on July 8, 2009.

 Early life and education

 Gitenstein is of Romanian Jewish heritage, as his grandparents were immigrants from Botoșani, Romania in the late-19th century.
 He attended the Indian Springs School, graduating in 1964.
 He earned a Bachelor of Arts degree from Duke University and a Juris Doctor from the Georgetown Law School.

 Career

 Gitenstein served as chief counsel (1987–1989) and minority chief counsel (1981–1987) to the United States Senate Committee on the Judiciary, serving under then-Senator Joe Biden.
 Gitenstein also served as counsel to the United States Senate Select Committee on Intelligence (1975–1978).

 He became a partner at Mayer Brown in 1989 and was a "nonresident senior fellow" at the Brookings Institution.
 He is the author of Matters of Principle, a non-fiction book about the Robert Bork Supreme Court nomination, for which he was awarded the American Bar Association's Silver Gavel award.
 He has been selected by his peers several times for inclusion in "Best Lawyers in America".

 He was also on the advisory board for President-elect Barack Obama's presidential transition team.
-He was named as a leading choice to lead the Office of Legal Policy in the Department of Justice. but was rejected after public reports of his extensive work as a registered lobbyist for the US Chamber of Commerce.